What42Pizza/What42s-Shader-Base/documentation.md

 ### Basics:

-In "/shaders", you'll find "settings.glsl", "shaders.properties", "style_vanilla.glsl", "style_realistic.glsl", and so on.
-The "settings.glsl" file holds the initial #define-s, which are the ones modified by user settings.
+In "/shaders", you'll find "settings.glsl", "define_settings.glsl", "shaders.properties", "style_vanilla.glsl", "style_realistic.glsl", and so on.
+The "settings.glsl" file generally controls the defining of settings.
+The "define_settings.glsl" file holds the `#define`s which are modified by user settings.
 The "shaders.properties" file holds a ton of stuff, look elsewhere for info.
 The "style_..." files hold the default setting values for that style.

 You should be able to figure this out yourself, but I'll still give some quick overviews